-If you think you're going to make pizza a regular part of your home-cooking repertoire and you're ready to upgrade from cast iron, skip the pizza stone and go for a steel plate.
-It's the undisputed winner over on r/Pizza, namely because it quickly reaches a higher temperature than what ceramic is capable of, which results in a faster pie and crispier crust (and eliminates chances of dropping and shattering it).
+If you think you’re going to make pizza a regular part of your home-cooking repertoire and you’re ready to upgrade from cast iron, skip the pizza stone and go for a steel plate.
+It’s the undisputed winner according to r/Pizza sage dopnyc, namely because it quickly reaches a higher temperature than what ceramic is capable of, which results in a faster pie and crispier crust (and eliminates chances of dropping and shattering it).

 Start with the right flour.

 These pizza acolytes don’t just swap intel on brands of flour — they debate which exact percentage content of protein is best suited for pies (14% can result in an ever-so-slightly chewier crust than 13%, if you’re paying very close attention).
 Among store-bought varieties, King Arthur Bread Flour is a popular choice.